 Brightest Lights --- Billie Dove

-Good as everyone is, Billie Dove takes honors doing the Anita Page (misguided) part better than Page, or Joan Crawford, for that matter, themselves achieved.
-Dove was a looker too, scorching in fact, and I don't wonder at Hearst demanding her part be denuded upon seeing rushes that left Marion in the shade.
+Good as everyone is, Billie Dove takes honors doing the Anita Page (misguided) part better than Page, or Joan Crawford, had past-achieved.
+Dove was a looker too, scorching in fact, and I don't wonder at Hearst demand that her part be denuded upon seeing rushes that left Marion in the shade.
 Did Dove complain?
 Certainly not where anyone could hear, she didn't.
 To buck Hearst and Metro would amount to a livelihood forfeit.
 She'd step off the carousel instead and marry ...
 1932's loss, and ours since.
 Gal-pal themes were rife in precode, Davies and Dove a scrappy pair raising dukes as coda to every argument.
 It's fun watching love rivals go to the mat as opposed to civilized exchange Code-compliant Bette Davis, Mary Astor, Miriam Hopkins, et al confined themselves to in 40's bouts.
 Those latter were verbal at best, whereas Davies/Dove slug each other silly, few quarrels between them ending short of physical combat.

 1932 Patrons Looked Longingly at Davies,